husnejahan/Computer-vision-Matlab/README.md

-# multi-scale sliding window face detector
+# Multi-scale sliding window face detector

 ##Task

 1.convolution in the spatial domain and convolution in the frequency domain

 2.Create Hybrid image